AlibabaResearch/SA-IQA/README.md

 bash tools/train_sft.sh --prompt_version 4
 ```

+The default training base model path is `./SA-IQA-model/Ovis2.5-9B`, so download `AliKunYu/SA-IQA-model` as the full bundle before training.
+The default output path for prompt 4 is `./SA-IQA-model/sa-iqa-prompt4`.

 Prompt1, prompt2, and prompt3 are available through `--prompt_version` for comparison and ablation.
 Prompt4 is the recommended setting and corresponds to the released final model.

 ## Data Conversion